Try-N-Test/Chikitsa-Salah/README.md

 Chikitsa Salah is a comprehensive healthcare platform that offers a range of essential services, including appointment booking, advisory services, and chatbot support.
 It prioritizes convenience, affordability, and high-quality services.
 Download the Chikitsa Salah app today and take control of your health!

 # Declaration of Authorship
-The Application is a Next JS 14 application which uses the following third party libraries:
+The Application is a Next JS 14 application which uses the following third party libraries and services:
 - [ShadCN/UI] for Buttons (later modified to suit the colour pallete)
 - [Slider-JS] for the Slider
+- [Google-Palm-2] API for generative AI embedded within Chatbot

 The Application is developed by the following team members(Team `Try N' Test`):
 - `Dipesh Ranjan`